 Several of these injured users have had their lives impacted dramatically by the infection.
 One race car driver in Colorado had to give up his passion for racing after he suffered severe eye damage.
 A Broadway actress who suffered scarring in her eye was also one of those who filed a product liability lawsuit against the company.

 There is very little information on how the infection developed.
 The company has come under severe criticism from ophthalmologists and product liability lawyers, who believe Bausch & Lomb has effectively silenced the truth.
 The settlements were cloaked in a shroud of secrecy, and clinical findings have not been made public.
 However, there may still be hope.
-There are still several more product liability lawsuits pending against the company, and we, at the Katz law firm, hope that more information about the infections comes out then.
+There are still several more product liability lawsuits pending against the company, and we, at the Katz Personal Injury Lawyers, hope that more information about the infections comes out then.

 Meanwhile, the Food and Drug Administration has been jolted enough by the eye infection crisis to announce that it will be reexamining its testing standards for contact lens solutions.